rjmcf/HeirtombPostmortem/index.markdown

 That is time that I absolutely did not have.
 Especially considering the next task on the board, which was enemy AI.

-We were running out of time at this point, we only had seven hours left of the time, and it suddenly felt like there was a lot that needed doing.
+We were running out of time at this point, we only had seven hours left, and it suddenly felt like there was a lot that needed doing.
 So the AI had to be relatively simple.
 It was around this time that I started getting really focused on getting an MVP (minimum viable product) down first.
 The bare minimum had to be done before we could do anything else.

 With that perspective, what do enemies need to do?
 * Be spawned off the edge of the world